rentumbokon/rentumbokon.github.io/_posts/blog-project/2013-06-26-period_notifier.md

 layout: post
 blog: project
 ---
-<strong>CHS Period Notifier is a web application compatible with desktop and mobile devices that notifies students, parents and staff of Cranford High School what period of the day it is.</strong>
+<strong>A web application compatible with desktop and mobile devices that notifies students, parents and staff of Cranford High School what period of the day it is.</strong>

 <h3>Motivation</h3>
 My high school guidance councilor would often complain to me that guidance councilors, parents, and administrators never know what class period of the day it is when looking at the clock.
 I created Period Notifier as an app that takes the current time and associates it to one of the eight periods in a high school day.